 - Seeking Solutions for Global Challenges Award

 Business and Economics

 Science, Technology, and Innovation

 How to Apply?

 The U.S. program partner in the Fulbright U.S. Scholar Program is the Institute of International Education/Council for International Exchange of Scholars (IIE/CIES).
-Applications are submitted through IIE/CIES and forwarded to discipline-based peer review committees in the United States.
-Applications that pass this initial peer review in the United States are forwarded to the Fulbright Finland Foundation in Helsinki to be reviewed by the Fulbright Finland Foundation’s review committees.
+Applications are submitted through IIE/CIES and forwarded to discipline-based peer review committees in the U.S. Applications that pass this initial peer review in the U.S. are forwarded to the Fulbright Finland Foundation in Helsinki to be reviewed by the Fulbright Finland Foundation’s review committees.
 The Fulbright Finland Foundation makes the funding decisions and final selections of grantees.

 Additional information, including detailed application instructions, is available from the Fulbright U.S. Scholar Catalog of Awards.

 The application round for the Fulbright U.S. Scholar Program for 2022-23 closes on September 15, 2021!